dbrownidau/constitution/WIP-Constitution.md

 14.2.
 Voting shall be conducted by a show of hands of those present at a General Meeting, Committee Meeting, EGM or AGM.

 14.3.
-Voting is permitted to be conducted by online ballot, sent to all members with voting rights via email.
+Voting is permitted to be conducted by online ballot.

+14.3.1.
+Online ballots are to be sent to all members with voting rights via email.

-14.4.
-Counting and resolution of an online ballot will occur at the soonest possible General Meeting, Committee Meeting, EGM or AGM.
+14.3.2.
+Online ballots are to close 7 days after being sent.

 14.4.
 Only entitled members, alumni members and committee members of the Association shall be eligible to vote.